Key Takeaways

 Blended De-Icers

-Products that combine sodium chloride with calcium or magnesium chloride balance cost and performance.
-These blends often work at lower temperatures while reducing overall chloride usage.
+Blends combining sodium chloride with calcium or magnesium chloride improve low-temperature performance while reducing overall chloride use.

 Organic and Biodegradable Options